A Green Key certified business has to fulfil a number of criteria. Below are some of the typical improvements a Green Key business may go through.

 Environmentally Friendly Cleaning

 Some cleaning products contain chemicals and perfumes that harm the aquatic environment and can cause allergies.
 The packaging gives waste and the production of the products gives an increased CO2 load.
-At the same time there is a considerable amount of electricity used in connection to the cleaning process.
+At the same time, there is a considerable amount of electricity used in connection with the cleaning process.

 Using environmentally friendly cleaning products not only causes less environmental harm but also improves the working environment and indoor climate and minimizes the risk of allergy among guests and employees.